-- 3 You have three options for maintaining the master key: - Persist it to a file on the server by pressing y at the prompt. - Create an environment variable AMBARI\SECURITY\MASTER\KEY and set it to the key. - Provide the key manually at the prompt on server start up. - 4 Start or restart the Server
+- c.
+You have three options for maintaining the master key: - Persist it to a file on the server by pressing y at the prompt. - Create an environment variable AMBARI_SECURITY_MASTER_KEY and set it to the key.

+- Provide the key manually at the prompt on server start up. - d.
+Start or restart the Server ambari-server restart